passiv/snaptrade-sdks/sdks/csharp/docs/AuthenticationApi.md

             var userId = "userId_example";
             var userSecret = "userSecret_example";
             var broker = "ALPACA"; // Slug of the brokerage to connect the user to.
-See [this document](https://snaptrade.notion.site/SnapTrade-Brokerage-Integrations-f83946a714a84c3caf599f6a945f0ead) for a list of supported brokerages and their slugs. var immediateRedirect = true; // When set to True, user will be redirected back to the partner's site instead of the connection portal var customRedirect = "https://snaptrade.com"; // URL to redirect the user to after the user connects their brokerage account var reconnect = "8b5f262d-4bb9-365d-888a-202bd3b15fa1"; // The UUID of the brokerage connection to be reconnected.
+See [the integrations page](https://snaptrade.notion.site/66793431ad0b416489eaabaf248d0afb?v=3cfea70ef4254afc89704e47275a7a9a&pvs=4) for a list of supported brokerages and their slugs. var immediateRedirect = true; // When set to `true`, user will be redirected back to the partner's site instead of the connection portal.
+This parameter is ignored if the connection portal is loaded inside an iframe.
+See the [guide on ways to integrate the connection portal](https://docs.snaptrade.com/docs/implement-connection-portal) for more information. var customRedirect = "https://snaptrade.com"; // URL to redirect the user to after the user connects their brokerage account.
+This parameter is ignored if the connection portal is loaded inside an iframe.
+See the [guide on ways to integrate the connection portal](https://docs.snaptrade.com/docs/implement-connection-portal) for more information. var reconnect = "8b5f262d-4bb9-365d-888a-202bd3b15fa1"; // The UUID of the brokerage connection to be reconnected.
 This parameter should be left empty unless you are reconnecting a disabled connection.
-See ‘Reconnecting Accounts’ for more information. var connectionType = SnapTradeLoginUserRequestBody.ConnectionTypeEnum.Read; // Sets whether the connection should be read or trade var connectionPortalVersion = SnapTradeLoginUserRequestBody.ConnectionPortalVersionEnum.V2; // Sets the version of the connection portal to render, with a default to 'v3'
+See the [guide on fixing broken connections](https://docs.snaptrade.com/docs/fix-broken-connections) for more information. var connectionType = SnapTradeLoginUserRequestBody.ConnectionTypeEnum.Read; // Sets whether the connection should be read-only or trade-enabled. var connectionPortalVersion = SnapTradeLoginUserRequestBody.ConnectionPortalVersionEnum.V3; // Sets the version of the connection portal to render.

             var snapTradeLoginUserRequestBody = new SnapTradeLoginUserRequestBody(
                 broker,